PaimaStudios/paima-engine/documentation/paimaConcise.md

 // Initialize builder with a specific concise encoding version.
 Defaults to V1.
 // Takes an option input string if building off of a previously created concise input string.
+// gameName adds a required prefix to all inputs for a game (checked by the SM) to allow safe auto-signing
 // V1 == Uncompresed `*` `|` notation, V2 == compressed
-let builder = conciseBuilder.initialize(input?: string, version?: ConciseEncodingVersion);
+let builder = conciseBuilder.initialize(input?: string, gameName?: string, version?: ConciseEncodingVersion);

 // Sets the input prefix (one or more characters at the start of the input string which tags what it is).
 // Calling setPrefix() multiple times replaces the old prefix each time it is called (aka. only latest remains).